GarryGon4ar/aermetrics/Readme.md

 ```

 PS.
 I haven't prepared environment for productions use(uwsgi or gunicorn instead of runserver,
-volume for db, entrypoint or sth to get rid of manual command to run migrations)
+volume for db, entrypoint or sth to get rid of manual command to run migrations, retrieved env variables)